 Teething Teething A child's first tooth usually appears by 6 months of age, and a complete set of 20 primary or first teeth usually develops by 2½ years.
 Before a tooth appears, the child may cry, be fussy, and... read more eventually passes, and the crying it causes usually lessens with time.
 Mild pain relievers, such as acetaminophen or ibuprofen, and teething rings can help in the meantime.
 Teething products containing the pain reliever benzocaine should not be used because of the risk of a serious side effect called methemoglobinemia.
 The Food and Drug Administration (FDA) has asked companies to stop selling these products for teething.

 Support for parents

 When an infant cries excessively for no apparent reason, parents may feel exhausted and stressed.
-Sometimes they become so frustrated that child abuse Overview of Child Neglect and Abuse Child neglect is withholding essential things from children.
-Child abuse is doing harmful things to children.
-Some factors that increase the risk of child neglect and abuse are poverty, drug... read more occurs.
+Sometimes they become so frustrated that child abuse Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more occurs.
 Emotional support from friends, family members, neighbors, and doctors can help parents cope.
 Parents should ask for whatever help they need (with siblings, errands, or child care) and share their feelings and fears with each other and with other support people.
 If parents are feeling frustrated, they should take a break from the crying infant or child and put the infant or child in a safe environment for a few minutes.
 Such a strategy can help parents cope and help prevent abuse.

 Doctors can provide information about support services to parents who feel overwhelmed.